rxcle/rxindi-support/help.md

 Components are defined and named using the `COMPONENT` (`#`) statement.
 Components may be defined after they are placed in the document structure.
 Referencing an unknown Component will give an error.

-By default Components get the same data context as the current context at the location of the `PLACE` statement.
+By default, Components get the same data context as the current context at the location of the `PLACE` statement.
 To provide a different context for the Component use a `,` directly after the Component name and supply an XPath expression.

-Not that the data context does _not_ control whether or not the Component is placed.
+Not that the data context does _not_ control whether the Component is placed.
 Even if the data context resolves to no data, the Component is still placed; The Component itself may have logic to deal with this occurrence (e.g. it may output "No data available").
-If you want to prevent a Component from being placed if there is no data then precede it with an `IF` statement.
+If you want to prevent a Component from being placed if there is no data, then precede it with an `IF` statement.

 ## END (`.`)
 Ends the current (innermost) _block_ that was started either via `IF`, `ELSE`, `LOOP` or `COMPONENT`.